idobe2/vidi-player/README.md

 - **Dynamic Video Sources:** Upload video files or stream directly via URL.
 - **Drag-and-Drop Support:** Easily upload video files by dragging them into the player.
 - **Recent Videos Dropdown:** Quickly access and play recently viewed videos.
-- **Playback Controls:** Fully functional controls for play, pause, rewind, fast-forward, volume, and fullscreen.
+- **Playback Controls:** Fully functional controls for play, pause, rewind, fast-forward, volume, playback speed, repeat and fullscreen.
-- **Customizable Playback Speed:** Adjust playback speed for personalized viewing.
 - **Responsive Design:** Optimized for all screen sizes, ensuring a seamless experience on both desktop and mobile devices.
-- **Thumbnail Preview:** Automatically generated thumbnails for bookmarks.
+- **Thumbnail Preview:** Automatically generated thumbnails for videos and bookmarks.
 - **Integrated Alerts:** User-friendly prompts to guide actions, such as file uploads and bookmark management.

 ## Installation